 Let us take a look at our scenario again to get started.

-An organization would like to create a movie rating application where users would be able to rate movies on a numeric scale as well as provide textual feedback about the movie.
+An organization would like to create a movie rating application where users rate movies on a numeric scale and provide feedback about the movie.
 The date that the review was submitted should also be stored.
-As part of the movie, there are some details about it including the actors, movie title, description, and release date.
+There are details about the movie including the actors, movie title, description, and release date.
 A movie can belong to multiple genres while a genre can also have multiple movies.
-The user should log into the system using a username/password combination but also store their first name, last name, and date of birth.
+The user should log into the system using a username/password combination and the system would also store their first name, last name, and date of birth.

 We have already defined in the prior tutorial that our entities are the following: